NattyNarwhal/PocketToot/README.md

 no virtual hosts, effectively.
 Keep this in mind.
 If your instance admin is unwilling to change settings for the sake of this (I wouldn't blame them) then you have other options like a proxy or setting up your own instance.

+Smartphone SDK is possible, but needs a new UI for certain, probably library rework to handle the subset of a subset that is a Smartphone Compact Framework.
+Sorry Q/Blackjack owners.

 If you're crazy as me, feel free to submit a PR/file issues!